nuxt/docs/en/blog/understanding-how-fetch-works-in-nuxt-2-12.md

 }
 ```

-Note that no page-redirection is performed by setting the HTTP status code above, but **this is useful for correct SEO.**
+Setting the HTTP status code this way **is useful for correct SEO**.

 ## Fetch as a method